consolidation/cgr/README.md

 `cgr drush/drush`

+Unlike the composer global require command, it is possible using cgr to set the minimum stability for a project before installing it.
+This is done in the same way as the `composer create-project` command:

+`cgr --stability RC pantheon-systems/terminus 1.0.0-alpha2`

 The behavior of the cgr script can be customized with commandline options and environment variables.

 Option           | Environment Variable | Description